typelevel/Laika/docs/src/03-preparing-content/02-navigation.md

 #### Limiting the Depth

-By default the navigation tree will allow an arbitrary depth and not only reflect the hierarchy of directories and document and their titles, but also include the individual sections within the documents.
+By default, the navigation tree will allow an arbitrary depth and not only reflect the hierarchy of directories and documents and their titles, but also include the individual sections within the documents.

 If you want to restrict the tree to a particular navigation depth, you can do so with the `defaultDepth` attribute on the root level, or the `depth` attribute on each individual entry: